HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 And yes, these numbers also show that despite the much-vaunted (but [largely incorrect](https://drafts.csswg.org/css-color-4/#the-hsl-notation)) *easily-understood* or *easily-modified advantages* of HSL, in practice it is used *far less* than RGB.

+{# TODO Authors—finding it quite difficult to understand that sentence.
+So it's much-vaulted as easily understood but it's not actually easily understood? #}

 {{ figure_markup(
   image="color-formats-alpha.png",
-  caption="Relative popularity of color formats grouped by alpha support as a percent of occurrences on mobile pages (excluding `#rrggbb` and `#rgb`).", description="Bar chart showing the relative popularity of color formats grouped by alpha support as a percent of occurrences on mobile pages, excluding #rrggbb and #rgb.
+  caption="Relative popularity of color formats grouped by alpha support as a percent of occurrences on mobile pages (excluding `#rrggbb` and `#rgb`).", description="Bar chart showing the relative popularity of color formats grouped by alpha support as a percent of occurrences on mobile pages, excluding `#rrggbb` and `#rgb`.
 Color formats that support alpha add up to about 23% of occurrences, while color formats that do not support alpha add up to only 2% of occurrences on mobile pages.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=1861989753&format=interactive", sheets_gid="366025718", sql_file="color_formats.sql"
 ) }}

 What about named colors?
-The keyword `transparent`, which is just another way to say `rgb(0 0 0 / 0)`, is most popular, at 8.25% of all sRGB values (66% of all named-color usage); followed by  all the named (X11) colors – I'm looking at you, `papayawhip` – at 1.48%.
-The most popular of these were the easily understood names like `white`, `black`, `red`, `gray`, `blue`. `Whitesmoke` was the most common  of the non-ordinary names (sure, we can visualize whitesmoke, right) while the likes of `gainsboro`, `lightCoral` and `burlywood` were used way less.
-We can understand why, you need to look them up to see what they actually mean.
+The keyword `transparent`, which is just another way to say `rgb(0 0 0 / 0)`, is most popular, at 8.25% of all sRGB values (66% of all named-color usage); followed by all the named (X11) colors—I'm looking at you, `papayawhip`—at 1.48%.
+The most popular of these were the easily understood names like `white`, `black`, `red`, `gray`, `blue`. `whitesmoke` was the most common of the non-ordinary names (sure, we can visualize whitesmoke, right) while the likes of `gainsboro`, `lightCoral` and `burlywood` were used way less.
+We can understand why—you need to look them up to see what they actually mean!

 And if you are going for fanciful color names, why not define your own with CSS [Custom properties](#custom-properties)? `--intensePurple` and `--corporateBlue` mean whatever you need them to mean.
 This probably explains why [50% of Custom Properties](#usage-by-type) are used for colors.

 {{ figure_markup(
   link="https://codepen.io/leaverou/pen/GRjjJwJ",
   image="color-keywords-app.png",
-  caption="Interactively explore the color keyword usage data with this app!", description="Screenhot of an interactive app which allows you to select colours and see their relative usage in a pie chart.
+  alt="Interactively explore the color keyword usage data with the app.", caption='Interactively explore the color keyword usage data with <a href="https://codepen.io/leaverou/pen/GRjjJwJ">this interactive app</a>!', description="Screenhot of an interactive app which allows you to select colours and see their relative usage in a pie chart.
 The data for the colours is shown in the next table.", width=600, height=1065